 The sensation of the lighter load feeling heavier is simply a byproduct of faulty mechanics giving the lifter the illusion that he or she is doing more work.
 In reality they’re doing less work as they’re reinforcing neuromuscular inefficiency making the movement feel unnecessarily taxing and physiologically exhausting.

-In essence, with parallel squats the lifter is controlling the load – with ATG squats the load is controlling the lifter.
+In essence, with 90 degree squats the lifter is controlling the load – with ATG squats the load is controlling the lifter.

 *** Stay tuned for Part 2 of this article series in which Dr. Seedman will address practical application of proper parallel squats in terms of exercises cues, instructional pointers, movement selection, programming, and further analysis of optimal squat mechanics. ***